Dollars & Sense

 How much does GV cost?

 There are many components to look at in determining how much your student’s education will cost.
 Annual private college costs compare favorably to those of public institutions once all awards are taken into consideration.
-Nearly all Grand View students receive financial aid, which can dramatically reduce your costs.
+Many students find that the cost of Grand View is comparable to a state university.
+After grants and scholarships, seventy-five percent of 2013 full-time, residential GV freshmen paid tuition, fees, and room & board that were comparable to or less than the published in-state prices at Iowa's public universities.

-Tuition, Fees, Room & Board.
-Grand View’s tuition is very competitive with other private four-year institutions in the Midwest, in fact, much less than many.
+Grand View’s tuition is also very competitive with other private four-year institutions in the Midwest, in fact, much less than many.
 But there are several other factors that go into the final cost of a year at Grand View or any other college.

 There are several types of financial aid that reduce the price you actually pay.